top of page

+What does this actually look like?
 You’ve got a “speak up” culture when you have a safe space for feedback where people feel comfortable speaking up about both challenges/disruptions and opportunities for improvement or innovation.
 This includes reporting harassment and issues that may be hindering productivity.
-Smaller examples are submitting ideas for areas that the company can improve.
-Larger, more significant examples could be raising a potential concern about an ethics violation to your company’s compliance team.
+A smaller example is submitting ideas for areas that the company can improve.
+A larger, more significant example could be raising a potential concern about an ethics violation to your company’s compliance team.

 Speak up culture has a critical place in DEI work and in ethics.
 An inclusive company seeks to make sure everyone at work has a strong sense of belonging, value, and respect from the company and their peers.
 Encouraging everyone to share their thoughts and speaking up when things aren’t working is an easy way to show your team that you care about inclusion.
 Speak up culture is also crucial to having an ethical organization.